 As I mention below, I add new important information as I learn about it and there is a new MAJOR development in this field, as my Lyme mentor Dietrich Klinghardt now believes that the most significant cause of disease in Lyme-Related Complex is not Lyme, Babesia, Bartonella or Mycoplasma but a variety of retroviruses.
-This is so important that I am writing a separate blog post on it that will be posted in the near future.
+This is so important that I wrote a separate blog post on it here:

 PS My blog posts tend to be works in progress.
 I have already added an expanded discussion of symptoms of LRC, expanded on the way Borrelia changes forms and the emotional impacts of LRC and will probably be doing further fine-tuning and adding new links. so feel free to check back here for new information.

 If you enjoy this article please share it with friends and family.

 You may also enjoy some of the other posts on this blog.

 If you find this information useful and want to thank me with some financial support, donations of any amount would be very welcome and can be made by going to https://www.paypal.com/myaccount/transfer/send

 Most people think all doctors are rich, but I make less money than any doctor I know (despite the fact that I am fully booked 2-3 months in advance) as I spend so much time with my patients, strive to keep my rates affordable and see many people who are on Medicare, whose fees do not even cover my overhead.
 I do not own a house, live in a tiny rental and drive a 12 year-old used car.
 I exhausted most of my savings when my wife was terminally ill for 2 years.